joshmarinacci/meowlang/blog1/blog1.md

 Integers and floating point.
 Hex and octal.
 Scientific notation.
 A leading negative digit.
 Parsing numbers is easy. *Doing it right is hard*

-To build this code by hand would be difficult and buggy with lots of special cases which sometimes conflict with each other.
+To build this code by hand would be difficult and buggy, with lots of special cases which sometimes conflict with each other.
 A regular expression could probably do it, but would be ugly and hard to maintain.
-Let's do it with Ohm.
+Let's do it with Ohm instead.

 Every parser in Ohm involves three parts: the *grammar*, the *semantics*, and the *tests*.
 I usually pick part of the problem and write tests for it, then build enough of the grammar and semantics to make the tests pass.
 Then I pick another part of the problem, add more tests, update the grammar and semantics, while making sure all of the tests continue to pass.
 Even with our new powerful tool writing parsers is still conceptually complicated.
-Tests is the only way to build them in a reasonable manner.
-Now lets' dig in.
+Tests are the only way to build parsers in a reasonable manner.
+Now let's dig in.

-We'll start with just an integer number.
+We'll start with an integer number.
 An integer is composed of a sequences of digits next to each other.
-Let's put this into a file called grammar1.ohm:
+Let's put this into a file called grammar.ohm:

 ```javascript
 CoolNums {